Einstein's Theory of Relativity

 distance

-between particles is now increased because the
+particles is now increased because the Bohr radius has

-distance equilibrium as required by quantum physics in equation 1.12.
+equilibrium as required by quantum physics in equation 1.12.

-Quantum physics and the principle of mass-energy conservation lead to a
+Quantum physics and the principle of mass-energy conservation

-dilation is real and is demonstrated here as the result of actual
+Length contraction or dilation is real and is demonstrated here

-experiments.
-Let us also note that this length dilation is done without
+as the result of actual experiments.
+Let us also note that this

-with respect to the Bohr radius in matter at lower altitude.
+respect to the Bohr radius in matter at lower altitude.
 One can

-conclude that Pound and Rebka's experiment has shown that matter is
+conclude that Pound and Rebka's experiment has shown that matter

 1.7.2